 “Wol” is the Korean term for “month”.
 So, wolse basically means monthly payment.
 You give none or a certain amount (but much lesser than jeonse) as deposit and pay monthly rental fees.
 For a small studio type unit in Seoul, the minimum key money is around 5 million won ($4,500) but this price is so hard to find especially in downtown area.
 In wolse system, the bigger the key money you deposit, the lower the monthly rental fee you’ll pay.
 With the declining interest rates nowadays, more and more property owners prefer this type of system.
 Thus, the number of houses in jeonse system has also declined.

-A week ago, Hubby and I dropped by the real estate agency near our property (a building with commercial space on the ground floor, a basement floor and housing units on the upper floors) as we got a rental inquiry for the basement.
+A week ago, Hubby and I dropped by the real estate agency near our property (a building with commercial space on the ground floor, basement and housing units on the upper floors) as we got a rental inquiry for the basement.
 The potential tenant needs a space for business storage.
 It used to be a tailoring shop but currently we’re using half of the basement for personal storage.
 I hope I can convince my husband to let go of so many unused stuff and just rent out the space.
 Less stuff, less clutter, more income. ㅋㅋ